openservicebrokerapi/servicebroker/spec.md

 | --- | --- | --- |
 | source* | [Endpoint](#endpoint-object) object | The endpoint on the service side. |
 | target* | [Endpoint](#endpoint-object) object | The mapped endpoint on the application side. |

+The `ports` arrays in both endpoints MUST be of the same size and the order of the ports MUST match.
+That is, the ports at the same index in both arrays belong together.
+That also means, a single source port can only be mapped to single target port and a source port range can only be mapped to a target port range of the same size.

 \* Headers with an asterisk are REQUIRED.